apereo/apereo.github.io/_posts/cas/2017-03-22-cas51-delauthn-tutorial.md

 # Configure Okta

-Follow the documentation [described here](http://developer.okta.com/standards/SAML/setting_up_a_saml_application_in_okta) to create a developer account and add a new application as SAML2 IdP.
+Follow the documentation [described here](http://developer.okta.com/standards/SAML/setting_up_a_saml_application_in_okta) to create a developer account and add a new application as a SAML2 IdP.
 At a minimum, you need to provide Okta with the SSO (ACS) url and entity id of the service provider, that being CAS in this case.
 You do have the entity id above and the ACS url takes on the following form:

 ```bash
 https://sso.example.org/cas/login?client_name=SAML2Client